gtludwig/geomorphichextiles/README.md

 To address the social distancing barrier, many of these enthusiasts started using virtual table-top (VTT) systems where a grid is place on top of a map.
 This map is either imported to VTT platform or drawn into it.

 The initial goal of this project is to implement a set of rules for hexagonal geomorphic tiles.
-In order to define that a tile can be placed in any of the six faces of every tile, both tiles need to match their contact faces.
+In order to define what tiles can be placed adjacent to one another in any of the six faces, both tiles need to have matching contact faces in those directions.
 This is achieved by a feature called face signature - only when two signatures match, the tiles can be placed next to each other.

 A hexagonal tile has six sides, faces A to F, like so: